The 3 Best Home Remedies for Phlebitis

-You can use it as an ointment, an oil, a cream or take it as a tea in small quantities.
+You can use arnica as an ointment, an oil, a cream or take it as a tea.

 - Your diet needs to contain nutrients, a high fiber content, sufficient liquids and little salt so that the cardiovascular system can make the blood flow correctly.

-- Don’t ignore the symptoms; if you suddenly have a swelling or pain in the body for no apparent reason, go for a check-up.
+- Don’t ignore your symptoms.
+If you suddenly have swelling or pain for no apparent reason, go for a check-up.

-- Try to sleep with your legs on a pillow.
+- Try to sleep with your legs raised on a pillow.